agilefinland/accfi-site/_sections/schedule.md

 title: "Schedule outline"
 ---

+The ride from Turku to Herrankukkaro will leave around 11 on Friday.
+Exact details later.

 Friday we spend on **prescheduled workshops**.
 You are welcome to join any of the four sessions:

 * Diana Larsen: Agile Chartering